The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe and the entire world.

 The other reason is that I wanted to spend time at the fantastic pool in my hotel.
 I only had one night in Positano, so I had to make the most of it.

 Amalfi Coast Itinerary

-See how 12 nights are easily assigned: Sorrento (1 night), Positano (4 nights), Capri (3 nights), Ravello (2 nights) and Amalfi (2 nights).
+You can see how 12 nights are easily spent on the Amalfi Coast: Sorrento (1 night), Positano (4 nights), Capri (3 nights), Ravello (2 nights), and Amalfi (2 nights).

 That’s why I strongly recommend staying 4 nights in Positano.
-This will give you time to go on a day trip to Praiano and Furore Beach.
+This will give you time to go on day trips to Praiano and Furore Beach, or somewhere else.

 My own Amalfi Coast holiday itinerary was as follows.

 - Positano (1 night)